 What must we do to build our COVID-19 Home Defense and Resistance Force?

 1) Know your enemy.

 The SARS-Cov2 is an opportunistic organism that preys on the weak.
 Like any virus, it needs a host to survive.
-It thrives in aerosols (think humid, wet).
-So it lives longer on steel and plastic.
+It thrives in aerosols for as long as 3 hours.
+It lives longer (days) on steel and plastic.

 The point of entry is the respiratory system—nose, mouth, throat, air pipes, and lungs.
 Direct inhalation is the best route (talking in close proximity and closed spaces) or touching your nose and mouth with infected hands.

 How does it harm and kill?
 By triggering inflammation and causing the immune system to go on hyperdrive leading to the cytokine storm.

 Who is at risk?
 Those who have diabetes, heart disease, and hypertension.
 Technically, if your have any chronic inflammatory conditions, be more cautious.

 Your immune defense is the only thing that can fight the coronavirus.
 Even vaccines and anti-virals will still rely on your innate immune response.
 So how do you protect or build your immune system?